 3G/4G Router All-in-One Troubleshooting Guide

-We recommend our users to check the 3G/4G Compatibility List before purchasing our 3G/4G router.
-This list contains the tested modems with corresponded information such as region/ISP.
-If your country is not on the list, please take the “Other Location” option for reference only.
+Please make sure the USB modem works fine when connected to a computer directly, then check the 3G/4G Compatibility List on our official website(choose the right model number first), the list contains the tested modems with corresponded information such as region/ISP.
+If your country is not on the list or the list is empty, please take the “Other Location” option for reference only.

 **Note: Due to the firmware upgrading or various parameters changed by some 3G/4G ISPs, there are some 3G/4G modems in the "Other Location" list that may NOT be compatible with our router.
 So please be careful with the “Other Location” list.

-If you have a 3G/4G modem out of the region’s compatibility list, it suggests to search on our Community to check if the other customers have used and worked properly, and we do really appreciate receiving your feedback to TP-Link Support as it is really valuable information for other customers.
+In addition, you could also search on our Community to check if the other customers have used the same modem and worked or not, and we do really appreciate receiving your feedback as it is really valuable information for other customers.

-Case 2: My 3G/4G modem is not identified by the TP-Link router.
+Case 2: The USB modem is in the compatibility list, but it is not identified by the TP-Link router.
 (Unknown Modem or Unplugged)

 - Make sure the 3G/4G modem can access the internet when plugging directly into the computer or laptop.